-We present a methodology that automatically selects indexing algorithms for each heading in MeSH, NLM's vocabulary for indexing MEDLINE.
-While manually comparing indexing methods is manageable with a limited number of MeSH headings, a large number of them makes automation of this selection desirable.
-Results show that this process can be automated based on previously indexed MEDLINE records.
-We find that AdaBoostM1 is better suited to index a group of MeSH headings named Check Tags and helps improve the micro F-measure from 0.5385 to 0.7157 and the macro F-measure from 0.4123 to 0.5387 (both p < 0.01).
+We present a methodology that automatically selects indexing algorithms for each heading in Medical Subject Headings (MeSH), National Library of Medicine's vocabulary for indexing MEDLINE.
+While manually comparing indexing methods is manageable with a limited number of MeSH headings, a large number of them make automation of this selection desirable.
+Results show that this process can be automated, based on previously indexed MEDLINE citations.
+We find that AdaBoostM1 is better suited to index a group of MeSH headings named Check Tags, and helps improve the micro F-measure from 0.5385 to 0.7157, and the macro F-measure from 0.4123 to 0.5387 (both p < 0.01).